christian-schlichtherle/service-wight/README.md

 service transformations at design time.
 Based on their priority then, providers and transformations are selected and sorted for composition into custom providers at runtime.
-This simple design results in a fairly flexible schema for locating services on the class path.
+This simple design results in a fairly flexible schema for composing services located on the class path into complex solutions.
-Leveraging this schema, you can easily design complex plugin architectures where features are encapsulated in plugins which users can compose into solutions simply by adding them to the runtime classpath of their application.
+Leveraging this schema, you can easily design complex plugin architectures where features are encapsulated in plugins which users can compose into their application simply by adding them to the runtime classpath.

 ## Advanced Usage